AceVFI: A Comprehensive Survey of Advances in Video Frame Interpolation: Learning Paradigm

 \subsubsection{ATFI Training Strategy (ATFI-TS)}

 ATFI-TS constructs training samples from $(n{+}1)$ consecutive frames, using the first and last as inputs $(I_0, I_1)$ and the $(n{-}1)$ intermediate frames as supervision targets for their respective times $t \in (0,1)$.
 Each $t$ is either provided directly or encoded via temporal embeddings~\cite{kong2022ifrnet, li2023amt, jain2024video}.
-When HFR videos are available, training data can be flexibly constructed by uniformly sub-sampling frames at a desired interval as shown in \cref{fig:CTFITS_ATFITS}~(b).
+When HFR videos are available, training data can be flexibly constructed by uniformly sub-sampling frames at a desired interval as shown in Fig.~\ref{fig:CTFITS_ATFITS}~(b).
 As long as the original frame rate of the video is divisible by the desired interpolation factor, any pair of frames can be selected as inputs, and the frames that lie temporally between them can serve as GT supervision targets.
 This strategy allows models to learn from a wide distribution of motions and time intervals.
-Inference is fully parallelizable, frames at any $t \in (0,1)$ can be generated independently, making this approach highly efficient and scalable for real-time and high-frame-rate applications.
+Unlike CTFI-TS, inference in ATFI-TS is fully parallelizable, frames at any $t \in (0,1)$ can be generated independently.
 By explicitly modeling time and enabling continuous supervision, ATFI-TS forms the backbone of modern interpolation frameworks seeking generalizability, temporal coherence, and fine-grained control.